TheJumpCloud/support/zero-touch/Workspace ONE UEM/README.md

 ```
 . /tmp/jc-zero-touch.sh "Your_JumpCloud_Connect_Key" "Admin_Username" "Admin_Password" "Your_JumpCloud_API_Key"
 ```

-- Want to takeover this admin account during the DEP process and push down a secure password?
-See how to do this using the zero-touch [SystemGroupAddition](https://github.com/TheJumpCloud/support/blob/master/zero-touch/Additions/SystemGroupAddition.md).
-This addition can be used to automatically add systems to a JumpCloud system group during enrollment.
-Any users that are in user groups that are bound to this system group will automatically be bound to these systems and their secure JumpCloud passwords will be pushed down.
-- Want to encrypt these parameters?
-[Find steps for how to create secure script parameters here](https://github.com/jamf/Encrypted-Script-Parameters#encrypted-script-parameters).

 Notification messages are displayed to end users to inform them of the onboardings steps occurring on their systems using Apple Scripts called by the Workspace ONE UEM agent.